JonathanMagson/FeatureNavigation/ReadMe.md

    - Select a layer from the "Layer" combo box.

 2. **Set Buffer Size**:
-   - Enter a buffer size in the "Buffer Size" text box.
-The value can be a decimal.
+   - Enter a buffer size percentage in the "Buffer Size" text box.
+T

 3. **Navigate Features**:
    - Use the "Previous" and "Next" buttons to navigate through the selected features.